mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

             self.all_tasks_done.wait()
 ```

 Again: a counter.
 But the increment in `_put` and the decrement in `task_done` are both inside the queue's `Condition` lock, and a worker calls `task_done` only after fully processing an item *including enqueuing its children*.
-So children are counted before the parent is marked done — no premature zero.
+So children are counted before the parent is marked done, with no premature zero.
 It's `WaitGroup` semantics implemented with a mutex and a condition variable.

 ### Deduplication, before the request